Contact informationFarm Address:

 Please visit our website for a full list of responsibilities.

 Educational Opportunities: The Swallowtail Apprentice Program is designed to empower the next generation of farmers.
-Apprentices should be passionate about farming as a career and will learn to carry out all aspects of farm operations – soil amendment and revitalization, propagation, planting, weed management, pest management, floriculture, irrigation, the use of tractors, implements and other machinery and tools, customer relations, packing, delivery, billing, groundskeeping, maintenance, communications, & pastured livestock management. *We are looking for (2) apprentices to start ASAP and stay through June 30, 2019 with the possibility to stay on another full season. *We are looking for (4) apprentices to start September 2, 2019 and stay through June 30, 2020.
+Apprentices should be passionate about farming as a career and will learn to carry out all aspects of farm operations – soil amendment and revitalization, propagation, planting, weed management, pest management, floriculture, irrigation, the use of tractors, implements and other machinery and tools, customer relations, packing, delivery, billing, groundskeeping, maintenance, communications, & pastured livestock management. *We are looking for (4) apprentices to start September 1, 2019 and stay through June 30, 2020.

 Skills Desired: Passionate about a career in farming Able to lift and carry 50 lbs and work outside in adverse weather conditions Patience, flexibility, strong communication and interpersonal skills Current driver’s license and a solid driving record Familiarity with power tools/carpentry a plus Tractor familiarity a plus